apache/rocketmq-site/_docs/08-release-manual.md

 {% include toc %}

-This is a guide to making a release of Apache RocketMQ (incubating).
-Please follow the steps below.
+This is a guide to make a released version of Apache RocketMQ (incubating).
+Please follow the steps below:

 ## Preliminaries
 ### Apache Release Documentation
-There are some release documentations provided by The ASF, including the incubator release documentation, can be found here:
+The release documentations provided by The ASF can be found here:

 * [Apache Release Guide](http://www.apache.org/dev/release-publishing)
 * [Apache Release Policy](http://www.apache.org/dev/release.html)